gonebyebyeboi/firmware_grabber/README.md

-# firm_grabber
+# UNDER DEVELOPMENT

 There are requirements for this parser to work, but I haven't created the README as of yet.

-The Grabbers are ordered in Marks, meaning mark one is my first attempt.
-Second mark is my second attempt, and so on.
+This parser is designed to grab firmware image names from resulting scans from the EMBA Firmware analysis tool.

-I tried to implement new methodologies of getting the information I needed, with more luck with some than others.
+The Grabbers are ordered in Marks, meaning mark one is the first attempt.
+Second mark is the second attempt, and so on.